 Reverb, a leading online marketplace for buying and selling used, unique, and new musical instruments, announced that it has selected 17 organizations to receive musical instrument grants through its Reverb Gives initiative.
 A portion of every sale on Reverb goes to Reverb Gives, which is dedicated to helping youth music education programs all over the world get the musical instruments they need to make music.

 Since 2018, Reverb Gives has benefited more than 100 organizations, ranging from nonprofits to underfunded school music programs.
-For its first round of 2020 grants, Reverb Gives benefited more than a dozen organizations that use a wide range of musical instruments and styles to introduce children and young adults to the many benefits of making music.
+For its first round of 2020 grants, the initiative benefited more than a dozen organizations that use a wide range of musical instruments and styles to introduce children and young adults to the many benefits of making music.
 Among those organizations is Chicas Rockeras South East Los Angeles (SELA), the first bilingual Girls Rock Camp.

 “This Reverb Gives grant will allow us to expand the musical instruments we offer to our campers from drums and guitars to effects pedals and pro audio gear for DJ-ing,” said Vikki Gutman, co-organizer of Chicas Rockeras.
 “Among so many other benefits, music helps build self-esteem among the girls and gender expansive youth that attend our camps.
 We’re grateful for organizations like Reverb who share our mission to promote confidence and collaboration among youth through music education.”